Emmapr123/GetGoFrontEnd/README.md

 ### MPV no. I

-Deadline - wed.
-9
+Deadline - fri.
+11

 [Design](https://www.figma.com/file/1hWRTcunU7XxMsq6zxaSZ4/GetGo?node-id=0%3A1)

 ```
 As a user
-To chose a workout
+To choose a workout
 I want to be able to see a list of available workouts
 ```
 ```